Being a nomad isn't easy, but that's what life has given to me. I

 Working as a Programmer

-role responsible for developing software on the user interface side
+responsible for developing software on the user interface side β the

-β the part you see and interact with, such as the input box where
+part you see and interact with, such as the input box where you type

-you type an Instagram caption.
-A contrasting role is the Backend
+an Instagram caption.
+A contrasting role is the Backend Developer,

-Developer, which focuses on developing the server-side application
+which focuses on developing the server-side application that

 Here's another example: if your friend likes your Instagram post,